SonlamBKIC/video-hub/README.md

 GOOGLE_API_KEY="AIzaSyB8_22cX5EZaLoU51Ljwh8d2zIQaV51JFc"
 ```

-3.1.
+3.2.
 Configure web project by creating an .env file in the video-hub-web folder then add your necessary configuration to the .env file.

 Description for each variables are in the [.env.example](video-hub-web/.env.example) file.
-Below is an example .env file for api project.
+Below is an example .env file for web project.

 ```env
 BASE_APP_URL="http://localhost:3000"